sergiopirla/powerAD/README.md

 # powerAD: Power analysis for affect dynamics studies.
 ***

-This R-package is designed to run power analises for affect dynamics studies.
-That is, studies analyzing the relationship between trait, variability, instability or affect inertia with other variables. `powerAD` is based on the empirical power estimations presented in Pirla, Taquet and Quoidbach (2021).
+`powerAD` is designed to help researchers construct well-powered and efficient experience-sampling studies.
+More specifically, the functions and data collected in this package allow researcher to conduct power analyses for hypotheses regarding dynamic (variability, instability, inertia) or static (average) measures of affect. `powerAD` is based on the empirical power estimations presented in Pirla, Taquet and Quoidbach (2021).

 ***

-You can read the full paper [here.](https://www.google.com)
+You can read the full paper [here.](https://osf.io/x2ywa)

 You can learn how to install `powerAD` and how to estimate power and required sample size (both participants and affect reports per participant) [in here.](https://sergiopirla.github.io/powerAD/articles/powerAD.html)